iifl-logo

 COMPANY OVERVIEW:

 Frontier Capital Limited was founded in 1984 and is a registered Non-Banking Finance Company (NBFC) regulated by the Reserve Bank of India (RBI).
-The Company operates out of Mumbai and specialises in providing retail financing services to the lower and middle-income groups of society.
+The Company operates out of Mumbai and specializes in providing retail financing services to the lower and middle-income groups of society.
 Over the past two and a half decades, Frontier Capital Ltd has been dedicated to serving the financially underserved masses across urban, semi-urban, and rural areas, both in the formal and informal sectors of the economy.

 Details of significant changes in Key Financial Ratios: